-It’s been nine years since Prince William and Kate Middleton tied the knot in a lavish Royal Wedding full of pomp and ceremony at Westminster Abbey in London.
+It’s been a 10 years since Prince William and Kate Middleton tied the knot on April 29th in a lavish Royal Wedding full of pomp and ceremony at Westminster Abbey in London.
 We still get swept away looking back at photos of that historic day and really it ticked all the boxes of the ultimate dream wedding. *Sigh.* It was just all so glamourous.

 Almost a decade later, Kate Middleton’s royal bridal style remains absolutely iconic and the influence can still be seen today…even with designers presenting Spring 2021 collections, the Kate effect is strong.
 On her wedding day, the world fell head-over-heels for the Duchess of Cambridge.
 Her style, warmth and newlywed glow captured our hearts and we can definitely credit her for making the royal family hip again.
 We thought it would be fun to look back on the day and highlight six of her biggest royal wedding style trends which are still going strong today.
 Happy Anniversary William & Kate!